Fairness Amidst Non-IID Graph Data: A Literature Review: Overview

 \section{Overview}

-In general, a graph $G$, given its structure and feature information, can be described by $G= <V, E, X>$, where $V= \{v_1, \cdots, v_n\}$ is the set of $n$ nodes, $E \in \{0, 1\}^{n\times n}$ is a set of edges and $X \in {\Bbb R}^{n\times c}$ is a set of node features.
-Due to the interconnectivity of $V$, changes in one node $v_n$ could affect its neighbors through the connections presented in $E$.
-The main difference between typical fairness with IID assumption and graph data is therefore that in graph data, quantifying and mitigating unfairness necessitate handling the implications of the violation of the IID assumption.

-Table~\ref{papers} is an overview of literature advancing such fairness research on non-IID graph data.
-We summarize each paper along six dimensions: type, datasets, methods, remarks and applications.
-Among them, \textit{type} and \textit{methods} are used to indicate the focused types of unfairness in each study, both bias measurement and corresponding mitigation (c.f., Section~\ref{notions} and~\ref{methods}), \textit{datasets} list the graph dataset sources for benchmarking (c.f., Section~\ref{evaluations}), \textit{remarks} identify unique characteristics of each study, such as the capability to handle multiple sensitive attributes and flexibility in incorporating different combinations of fairness constraints, and \textit{applications} describe the supported predictive tasks of each study, such as link prediction, edge classification, node classification and clustering.
-We also highlight key advantages and drawbacks of each line of studies in Section~\ref{notions} and~\ref{methods} as well as discuss limitations and future directions in Section~\ref{directions}, thereby providing a unified review of fairness amidst non-IID graph data.
+Based on the proposed taxonomy, Table~\ref{papers} presents an overview of the non-IID graph fairness literature.
+We summarize each work along five dimensions: Type, Datasets, Methods, Remarks, and Applications.
+The \textit{Type} (individual and/or group) and \textit{Datasets} naturally define what issue and data is the target, and \textit{Methods} are based on the taxonomy of \autoref{fig:taxonomy}. \textit{Remarks} identify unique characteristics of each study, such as the capability to handle multiple sensitive attributes.
+Last \textit{Applications} outlines the predictive tasks supported by each study, including link prediction, edge classification, node classification, clustering, and the newly introduced task of fair graph generation.
+We also highlight key advantages and drawbacks of each line of studies in Section~\ref{notions} and~\ref{methods}.